ivadomed/model_seg_mice_gm-wm_dwi_unet2d-multichannel-softseg/README.md

-# Grey and white matters segmentation on exvivo DWI mouse data
+# Grey and white matters segmentation on exvivo T2 human data

 ![alt text](image.gif)

-Segmentation model for mouse spinal gray and white matter on DWI data.
+Segmentation model for human spinal gray and white matter on T2 data.

 Created with [ivadomed](http://ivadomed.org/) using data from University of Queensland 🇦🇺.
 Training features include: 2D unet, multiclass, SoftSeg.